 Whether you choose orally or vaginally though, keep it consistent (I’m sure you will want to keep it consistent…erm..awkward).

-If your readings vary a lot when you choose the oral method, and you are careful to take your temperature before moving around and the same time every morning, then temping vaginally may give you more consistent readings.
+If your readings vary a lot when you choose the oral method, and you are careful to take your temperature before moving around and at the same time every morning, then temping vaginally may give you more consistent readings.
 To temp vaginally, just enter the tip into your vagina (no need to lose it down there) and wait for the beep.

 2. Does it really matter so much that I temp before I get up?
 I have a difficulty remembering to do it!